 “Leashed, friendly dogs are welcome in the store.”

 Dogs are allowed at some of their stores.
-Depending on the location, there may be restrictions beyond the chain’s control.
+Depending on the location, restrictions may be beyond the chain’s control.
 Please get in touch with your local store.

 The Apple Store is happy to allow well-behaved dogs on leashes in many locations.
 These stores are generally crowded, so extra care should be taken to keep your dog comfortable and safe.